 There are a few factors to consider when you determine the ideal size for your images.
 You need to consider the file dimensions, width and height in pixels, and file size in kilobytes (KB) or megabytes (MB).

-In order to optimize your images properly, make sure that the width (dimension) of your image is not wider than your web page.
+To optimize your images properly, make sure that your image’s width (dimension) is not wider than your web page.
 WordPress gives you three default options to resize your images:

 - Large – 600 pixels